strohne/Facepager/README.md

 ### Installer

 Installation packages for each versions are available on the [releases page](https://github.com/strohne/Facepager/releases).
 Database files may be incompatible between versions.

+- Instructions for Windows: Download and execute the lates installer from the releases page.
+- Instructions for Mac OS X: Unzipp the file from the releases page, drag & drop the App to your "Applications" folder.
+When a warning about the the source pop's up you should allow the installation of non-app-store applications (go to "System Preferrences>Security & Privacy" and check "Anywhere").
+If you do not want to change your security settings permanently, you may open the Facepager by CTRL+Click on the icon (each time on startup).
+- Instructions for Linux: There is no binary release, see src/readme.txt for steps to run under linux.

 ### Getting started